jtanori/shift_ui_test/README.md

 ## Run
 * $ grunt server

+## Build
+* $ grunt

+Build command has been runned a couple of times and tested in a localhost environment and reported to be working as expected, feel free to do your own build and point your local server to the "dist" directory for running the production build.

 You can additionally run other yeoman command for different project stages (test, build, etc...)